Environment

 Issue

-Describes the options available with Okta at U-M for passwordless and multi-factor authentication (MFA).
+- What options are available with Okta at U-M for passwordless and multi-factor authentication (MFA)?

 Resolution